TeaseAI/Tease-AI/README.md

 	* Typo logic is now skipped when if the option is disabled. (swift69)
 	* Images will try to display up to 5 times in case of error. (swift69)
 	* Added "very slow" @Slideshow() speed option. (swift69)

+* Miscellaneous:
+	* Various timeouts and speeds have been set to a middle ground between previous source and Fury's larger values (pepsifreak)
+	* Metronome used by @MetronomeXXX commands now built in rather than a separate metro.dll file by markus, also uses the same wav file as taunt sections. (pepsifreak)
 	* Added Edge Taunt Frequency option. (pepsifreak)